grensen/easy_regression/README.md

 Perhaps the entire system can be understood a little bit better in this way, because in our case 10 classes from 0 to 9 are used, which are controlled by an image with 784 pixels.
 But it could also be several hundred classes.

-But all this is not so important.
-The important thing is to react when something goes wrong in a system.
+More important to understand is now to react when something goes wrong in a system.
 Only then easy regression comes into play.
-And only 2 classes learn instead of 10, the class that was predicted wrong, with negative signals, and the target class that takes the equal signal positive.
+And only 2 classes learn instead of 10, the class that predicted wrong, with negative signals, and the target class that takes the same signals positive.

 The weights start at 0, but here they are already well trained.
 The output is similar to a pseudo softmax function.
 However, this is only a fake as we will see later.